mohitraj2k23/-Task-retries-conceptual-understanding/README.md

 ## Introduction
 In distributed systems, tasks may fail due to temporary issues such as:

--Network failures.
+- Network failures.
--Service downtime.
+- Service downtime.
--Database connection errors.
+- Database connection errors.

 To handle such failures reliably, task retry mechanisms are used.

 Celery provides built-in support for retrying failed tasks, ensuring that temporary issues do not cause permanent failures.

 ## Objective :
-Understand task retries
+- Understand task retries
-Learn the concept of exponential backoff
+- Learn the concept of exponential backoff
-Analyze how Celery handles task failures
+- Analyze how Celery handles task failures
-Study retry patterns for reliable system design
+- Study retry patterns for reliable system design

 ** Understand how Celery handles task failure by retrying temporary errors instead of failing immediately.
 The goal is to explain the retry pattern in simple terms and describe when retries